• Skip to primary navigation

 Main differences

-In order to choose a product that works in harmony with your skin type, it’s important to recognize the main differences between cleansers and face washes.
+In order to choose a product that is compatible with your skin type and lifestyle, it’s important to recognize the main differences between cleansers and face washes.

 How to Use Face Wash